scienceapps/karaoke-song-explorer/README.md

 - Got a stack of karaoke games collecting dust?
 - Want to belt out that song but can't remember which disc it's hiding on?
-- This tool helps you track it down faster than you can say “mic drop.”
+- This tool helps you track it down !

 It supports a wide range of franchises, including: